chrisli30/RIL-DOCS/Documentations/Quick Start/Step 1 - Install RSK Local Node.md

   }
 </style>

-RSK node can be installed on all major platforms, including Linux, Windows, and Mac.
+The RSK node can be installed on all major platforms, including Linux, Windows, and Mac.
 In this tutorial, we provide step-by-step instructions for running a local RegNet node through Docker.
 Docker installation supports Mac, Windows, and Linux.

 #### Prepare the Environment
 The tutorial project files can be downloaded from this [github repo](https://github.com/rsksmart/truffle-integration).